History of Sweden: Sweden during World War II

-Sweden followed a policy of armed neutrality during World War II, although thousands of Swedish volunteers fought in the Winter War with Finland against the Soviets.
-Sweden did permit German troops to pass through its territory to and from occupation duties in Norway, and supplied the Nazi regime with steel and ball-bearings.
+Sweden declared itself neutral during World War II, with the exception of the Winter War between Finland the Soviet Union, in which Sweden declared itself a non-belligerent on Finland's side.
+During the German occupation of Norway, Sweden did permit German troops to pass through its territory, and supplied the Nazi regime with steel and ball-bearings.

 The dominant historiography for decades after the war ignored the Holocaust and used what it called the "small state realist" argument.
 It held that that neutrality and co-operation with Germany were necessary for survival since Germany was vastly more powerful, concessions were limited and were only made when the threat was too great.
 Neutrality was bent but not broken; national unity was paramount; and in any case, Sweden had the neutral right to trade with Germany.
 Germany needed Swedish iron, and Sweden had nothing to gain and much to lose from an invasion.
 The nation was run by a national unity government, which included all major parties in the Riksdag except the communist party.
 Its key leaders included Prime Minister Per Albin Hansson, King Gustav V, and Foreign Minister Christian Günther.

 Humanitarian aid to Jews facing the Holocaust was the mission of Swedish diplomat Raoul Wallenberg.
 As the secretary of the 1944 Swedish delegation to Hungary, to co-ordinate humanitarian relief for the Jews of Europe during the Jewish Holocaust.
 He helped to rescue tens of thousands of Jews in Nazi-occupied Hungary in late 1944.
 He disappeared in January 1945, and probably died in a Soviet prison in 1947.